 Note 2: The calculation of the Best Estimate Liability involves a projection of future cash flows on best estimate assumptions.
-The most significant variance relates to the discount rate assumption used for the benefit reserve for reinsurance business.
-Risk free discount rates are prescribed under Solvency II whereas the expected asset returns are reflected in the IFRS discount rates.
-The yield curve and other economic assumptions used for the IFRS calculation are not fully aligned to Solvency II.
+The most significant variance relates to the discount rate assumption used.
+Risk free discount rates are prescribed under Solvency II whereas under IFRS, an allowance is made for the expected spread earned on assets backing the insurance liabilities.
+A further variance arises on expense reserves where the projected expense cash flows are higher under Solvency II due to the inclusion of an over-run reserve.
+The impact of these differences decreases the liabilities by €98,088k.